A Kiss For Farrah.

 Everything though was about to change.

+He told my mother that KISS stood for Knight’s In Satanic Service.
 He urged her to have all my demonic KISS posters taken down and thrown into the garbage immediately.
 Furthermore, they couldn’t be just thrown in the garbage under our kitchen sink.
 No, they had to be taken down the hallway to our building's garbage chute and incinerated.

 Seriously?

-My mother commanded me to immediately do exactly what the elder said she should have me do.
+My mother immediately commanded me to do exactly what the elder said she should have me do.

 “What about my Farrah poster?”
 I asked

-As I stood on my bed, I think I had three maybe four KISS posters that I tore off the wall.
-I threw them all into the incinerator like she had commanded.
+As I stood on my bed, I think I had three maybe four KISS posters that I tore off the wall and I threw them all into the incinerator like she had commanded.
 I had no idea what KISS actually stood for if anything, but I was pretty damn sure it was not what my mother had been told by the elder.
-That afternoon, my mother also forbade me to ever go to a KISS concert while I lived under her roof.
+That afternoon my mother also forbade me to ever go to a KISS concert while I lived under her roof.
 There was absolutely no way either of her sons was ever going to become a Knight In Satanic Service.

 Once again it was just another example of my mother going to the extreme regarding her fanatical religious beliefs.
-I was used to it; it was a regular occurrence while living under her roof.
+I was used to it; it was a regular occurrence while I was living under her roof.

-The reproach upon my mother would be too much for her to bear.
+It would no doubt see me cast out from our Kingdom Hall and the reproach upon my mother would be too much for her to bear.

 Even my mother liked the pretty and wholesome Miss Newton-John.

-Looking back, I still find it rather amusing how my mother would have all my KISS posters destroyed based on an elder’s whimsical made up acronym.
+Looking back I still find it rather amusing how my mother would have all my KISS posters destroyed based on an elder’s whimsical made up acronym.
 Yet, she and the elder had no issue with a poster of a scantily clad sex symbol right beside my bed.

 Seriously, it couldn’t happen soon enough.